What if I told you that your phone could transform?

 Teach Me, Transformer: 6 Mecha-fun Japanese Android Apps

 All of the apps we’re about to review here are great in their own way, but before you try them out, I suggest you try out our FluentU app for Android first.
-The FluentU iOS app has been receiving rave reviews for years, and the Android version is currently in development.
-Follow the links above to get early access to the Android app!
+The FluentU iOS app has been receiving rave reviews for years, and we’re excited to have finally launched our Android app!

 1. ゆにおん (Union)